 Gaga and Adhanom praise the help they have received on this global action plan for mental health, and acknowledge there are many different paths in life to find wellbeing, but political leadership, funding, innovation and individual acts of bravery and compassion can make all the difference along the way.

 While the importance of access to mental health resources may not be a new sentiment, it is certainly an important one.
 Treatment needs to be made readily available for patients.
 For the millions who suffer from mental health, there are many resources available.
-The Genecept Assay® is one option you may consider with your clinician.
+Pharmacogenetic testing is one option you may consider with your clinician.
 Pharmacogenetic tests, like the one offered by Genomind, assists clinicians in optimizing treatment decisions for patients with a mental health condition, including major depression, anxiety disorder, OCD, ADHD, bipolar disorder, PTSD, schizophrenia and others.
-Speak with your clinician about how the Genecept Assay may improve your wellbeing.
+Ask your clinician if this type of genetic testing could be right for your treatment.